Derekjx1/Portswigger/Authentication/authentication.md

 ### Username Enumeration

 Username enumeration occurs when an application reveals valid usernames through its responses to authentication attempts.
-This enables attackers to discover valid usernames for use in brute-force attacks.
+Check for reponses what a valid username with a wrong password returns as compared to an invalid username & password.
+Look out for such subtle indications
 To prevent this, standardize error messages and responses to avoid disclosing the validity of usernames.

+Responses can be studied to give clues to which usernames are valid during enumeration.
+It can be seeing different status codes, different response contents, different response timing etc.

 ### 2FA Bypass